hvdb/fl-spectingular-configurer/Readme.md

 ```

 ####Default configuration
-The configurer also has some default configuration of itself.
+The configurer also has some default configuration of itself:

-It sets basic paths and a grunt-clean configuration.
+bower-install-simple
+paths  : sets up paths for tmp / dist / nolio directories
+clean  : clean task config for tmp and bower

 ####Overriding options
 The configurer does not merge configurations.
 If you want to override some configuration settings there should be an option for that build in.

 You can pass in the overrides into the configurer() method as the 'option' argument.
+At this point the default configuration of this configurer can not be overwritten

 ###Initialize grunt